AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 attempts only to find a solution to the equality and inequality constraints.
 If you are only trying to solve a system of equations and do not have an objective function, you should almost always use the :code:`solve` algorithm rather than invoking :code:`optimize`.
 You may also invoke the :code:`solve` and :code:`optimize` algorithms in sequence using :code:`solve_optimize` as shown below.
-For example, it can often be more robust to call :code:`solve` first when optimizing so that the optimize algorithm will start from a feasible point.
+For example, it can often be more robust to call :code:`solve` first when optimizing so that the :code:`optimize` algorithm will start from a feasible point.
 Additionally, it often happens that the :code:`optimize` algorithm will be able to minimize the objective function considerably from its initial value, but have difficulty exactly satisfying the optimality and constraint tolerances simultaneously.
 In these cases, it is practical to feed this non-converged solution to the solve algorithm in the hopes of finding a nearby solution that satisfies the constraints.